Live Video Streaming

 • Video must be archived or saved for viewing after the event.

-• Create a page on your website for the project that includes an explanation of the project, the audience, as well as how the audience can access and use the final project.
+• Create a page on your website for the project that includes an explanation of the project, the audience, and how the audience can access and use the final project.
 Embed the offline video on your website and include a link to the project proposal.

 • Create social media posts on all of your social media accounts.
 Include the hashtag #iam3210.